 Although we can’t stop the aging process, owners can take steps to try to keep OA at bay.

-Finally, routine physical examinations by your veterinarian can help detect diseases that can contribute to OA as well as detect OA in its earlier stages, which in turn means starting appropriate therapy to slow its progression.
+Finally, routine physical examinations by your veterinarian can help detect diseases that can contribute to OA and detect OA in its earlier stages, which in turn means starting appropriate therapy to slow its progression.

-Learn more about Morris Animal Foundation-funded studies focused on osteoarthritis and find out what you can do to help us make dogs and cats suffering from this disease live healthier, happier lives!
+Learn more about Morris Animal Foundation-funded studies focused on osteoarthritis and discover what you can do to help us make dogs and cats suffering from this disease live healthier, happier lives!